tylernygrendc/revised-workspace/readme.md

 # Revised Workspace

 Building a chrome extension as a single, large javascript file is a bad way of doing things.
 This revised workspace compiles modular source content to a compiled output for distribution.
-It is for a **very** specific application, but I'm building it reusability in mind.
+It is for a **very** specific application, but I'm building it with reusability in mind.
 This project may prove useful in other web applications where the majority of computing must be done on-device.

 ## Getting Started